-The visual inspection site visit was conducted on April 17, 2023, by Bryce Burkett, P.E. of HDR.
-The weather on April 17 was overcast and windy with temperature ranging from 34 to 40 degrees.
+The visual inspection site visit was conducted on May 5, 2025, by Bryce Burkett, P.E. of HDR.
+The weather on May 5 was clear with temperatures ranging from 50 to 60 degrees.
 No noticeable rainfall had occurred within the 24 hours prior to the inspection.
-A follow-up site visit was performed on May 15, 2023 to document the conditions of the embankments after the slope repairs were performed by MERG.